ComposableFi/composable/code/xcvm/SPEC.md

 #### 2.4.1.4 Self Register

-The self-register contains the `Account` of the interpreter.
+The self register contains the `Account` of the interpreter.
 Most implementations will not need to use storage but have access to special keywords, such as `this` in Solidity.

 ```
 <SelfRegister> ::= <Account>
 ```

+#### 2.4.1.5 Version Register

+The version register contains the semantic version of the contract code, which can be used to verify the subset of XCVM functionality supported by the contract.
+Implementations that support upgradable contracts MUST update the version register.
+Functionality advertised through the version register MUST be supported by the contract.

 ### 2.4.5 Program Execution Semantics